vilda/le/test/README.md

 All features must be covered.

 Tests are located in `tests.d` directory.
-Particular feature must be in a separate file.
-If there are too many test cases, it's advisable to split them into multiple files.
+Specific features are split into separate files.
+If there are too many test cases per single file, it's advisable to split them into more fine-grained scenarios.

 Tests requires some Python packages which are not included in standard installations.
 Best option is to run tests in a separate environment created by `virtualenv`.
 You may need to install packages from `requirements.apt` files.
 Then run the following commands to create and activate one: